 non-tacky polymeric contaminant

-polymeric substance which is usually not found in adhesives, excluding cellulosic materials and inorganic substances
+polymeric substance that is usually not found in adhesives, excluding cellulosic materials and inorganic substances

 Note 1 to entry: ISO 15360-2 defines these substances as “plastics”.

 Principle

 This document specifies the determination of the chemical composition of an air dry paper sample applying a near-infrared (NIR) analysis system.
 The sample to be analysed can have various origins – pulp, paper machine, pilot plant, laboratory etc. – but shall be made using recycled fibres.
 The surface areas of particles, which are neither natural fibres nor inorganic substances are determined.
 The measurement differentiates between stickies or non-tacky polymeric contaminants according to their chemical nature.